ANY OPINION SHARED ON THIS WEBSITE DOES NOT REFLECT THOSE OF WVLA LOCAL 33/WGMB FOX44, NEXSTAR MEDIA GROUP OR ITS STAFF.

 THESE OPINIONS AND CREATIONS ARE MY OWN.

-Fresh off the heels of working for a failed local startup, I joined the news team at WVLA/WGMB-TV, the Nexstar-operated affiliates for NBC and Fox in Baton Rouge.
+Fresh off the heels of working for a local startup, I joined the news team at WVLA/WGMB-TV, the Nexstar-operated affiliates for NBC and Fox in Baton Rouge.
 This is currently my day job.
-But being a TV producer thrown into the news world, I’ve endured quite the saga during my time here…
+But being a TV producer thrown into the news world, I’ve endured quite the saga during my time there…

 News Photographer (July – August 2016)

 I started as a photog on Independence Day, doing live shots with reporter Mary Mueller (“muller”) at the annual event on the Mississippi River levee downtown.
 The day after, Alton Sterling was shot to death by the Baton Rouge Police Department, while twelve days later, Gavin Long murdered three local officers in response.
 I was there front and center as Local 33’s nightside (evening) photographer, capturing the protests, press conferences, police tributes and more in the Baton Rouge area, working alongside reporters and anchors such as Lucy Hayes, Chad Sabadie, Deedra Wilson, Rachel Spangenthal and local legend Jeanne Burns.
 Here are a few of my stories:

 I recorded this M.O.S. (man on the street) with reporter Lucy Hayes, collecting local feedback on the shooting death of “CD Man” Alton Sterling at the Triple S Food Mart on Foster Dr. in North Baton Rouge.